-Cisco Systems Inc. (CSCO), the largest maker of computer-networking gear, said Padmasree Warrior is taking on an expanded role to oversee strategy, underscoring the company’s move away from the consumer-focused acquisitions favored by her departing predecessor, Ned Hooper.
+Cisco Systems Inc. (CSCO:US), the largest maker of computer-networking gear, said Padmasree Warrior is taking on an expanded role to oversee strategy, underscoring the company’s move away from the consumer-focused acquisitions favored by her departing predecessor, Ned Hooper.

 Pankaj Patel, 58, will lead Cisco’s engineering organization, a job he shared with Warrior, 51, the San Jose, California-based company said yesterday in a blog posting.
 Hooper, 45, is forming an independent investment partnership company that will have Cisco as a partner.